LiliumOS/Lilium-Old/docs/Signals.md

 Every process has a signal handling thread.
 When the process is created, or `exec`s, this is set to the main thread.
 Whenever a process recieves a signal, the result is equivalent to the signal handling thread of the process recieving the same signal, except:
 * If the signal recieved is SIGKILL or SIGSTOP, then the signal action flag is ignored for the purposes of handling that signal, and both the signal handling thread, and it's controlling process are termianted or stopped.
 * If the signal recieved is SIGCONT, then both the process, and *every* thread in the process that is in a STOPPED state is put into a RUNNING state.
+Only the Signal Handling Thread is interrupted, however, if its signal interrupt flag is set.

 ## Signal Receipt